cis-ds/course-site/content/notes/decision-trees.markdown

 |           5|        0|      3|Allen, Mr. William Henry                            |male   |  35|     0|     0|373450           |  8.0500|      |S        |
 |           6|        0|      3|Moran, Mr. James                                    |male   |  NA|     0|     0|330877           |  8.4583|      |Q        |

 I want to predict who lives and who dies during this event.
-Instead of using [logistic regression](/notes/logistic-regression/), I'm going to calculate a decision tree based on a passenger's age and gender.
+Instead of using [logistic regression](/notes/logistic-regression/), I'm going to calculate a decision tree based on a passenger's age and sex.
 Here's what that decision tree looks like:

 <img src="/notes/decision-trees_files/figure-html/titanic_tree-1.png" width="672" />